yorickdewid/VLGPortal/readme.md

 ## Introduction

-VLG Portal provides an expressive and fluent interface for RotterdamPortal authentication and authorization.
+VLG Portal provides an expressive and fluent interface for Rotterdam-VLG Portal authentication and authorization.
 It handles most of the authentication and authorization itself and builds upon trusted JWT tokens.
 VLG Portal is compatible with the PSR-4 standard.

 ## License